jimilabinfo/bigstory/README.md

 ## 5. There are more than 400 people, but there are few master degree engineers, and there is no investment in key technology;
 Over the years, JM has been reluctant to invest in technology such as core algorithms.
 Therefore, in terms of rapid acceleration, rapid deceleration, sharp turn, collision detection, etc. based on gsensor, the performance of the product is not good.
 In the field of DVR products, there is almost no investment in any core technology.
 It is very rare in Chinese technology companies.
 R & D personnel of JM Company, and some junior college students.
 Therefore, JM does not look like a technology company, but a trading company.
 JM only conducts integrated development on the basis of GPS and communication chips.
 This has a lot to do with the company's actual controller, Gao,'s academic qualifications, strategic vision, and long-term planning capabilities.
 He learned hardware development, but he could not authorize other executives to make decisions and implement long-term technology strategies.

-## 6. JM is always in the process of turmoil, and after each turmoil, the company is in a very strange state, and even strictly controls the freedom of speech of employees;
+## 6. JM is always in a state of turmoil, which makes the company in a very strange state;
-It seems that JM's organizational structure is difficult to stabilize for more than a year.
+It is difficult for JM's organizational structure to be stable for more than a year.
 People come and go, which often makes employees lack a clear understanding of future development.
-I don't know who will report to the leader, which makes the relationship between employees seem very strange.
+Everyone is cautious in their words and deeds in the company, because they don't know who will report to the leader, which makes the relationship between employees seem very strange.

+## 7. JM likes to probe employees' privacy, which comes from the preference of the boss;
-JM also monitors employees' DingTalk, WeChat, and mailboxes through technical means, so employees are unwilling to log in to any personal accounts on company computers.
-Caution is an essential skill for working at JM.
+JM uses technical means to monitor employees' DingTalk, WeChat, and mailboxes, so employees are unwilling to log in to any personal accounts on the company computer.
+Once you are found by the company to maintain personal contact with certain former employees, you will also be severely punished for this.

-## The most amazing thing is that JM stubbornly survived till now
+## The most 'amazing' thing is that JM stubbornly survived till now
 As the saying goes, a pig can fly if it stands on the wind.
 JM was lucky before, with a little accumulation of capital, technology and talents.
 Although the IPO was stranded several times, although there were many crises several times, JM had the help of noble people before, and there were miracles of turning over again and again.
 However, if the people are scattered, the fortune will also turn around; if the situation changes, the miracle will eventually leave.